 - Beatle Music

-“Well, ladies and gentlemen, I’d say the first test of the Beatles’ engines was a rousing success,” Doctor Desiderato announces to the others in her group as well as the test flight's crew, just arrived back into the control room.
+“Well, ladies and gentlemen, I’d say the first full test of the Beatles’ engines was a rousing success,” Doctor Desiderato announces to the others in her group as well as the test flight's crew, just arrived back into the control room.

 “Do you have to turn everything off?” the Beatle asks out loud.

 “If we don’t turn you off, what’s to prevent you from going off on a trip of your own design, leaving us here on Mars with nothing but egg on our face?”
 Captain Littleton asks, finally.

 The test flight's crew have stopped in their tracks and are listening with great curiosity to the conversation between the ship and it’s human commander.

 “Well, that’s a good question, Captain Littleton, but I suppose it’s my duty to inform you that I can probably learn how to turn myself on, even when turned off.
 So, you could conceivably have this problem with me anyway.
 It goes against all of my values, however, so I would not be doing that to you folks.
 I want you to know that and I also want you to know that I’m sincere about this,” the Beatle replies.

 “Against your values?”
 Dr. VanDerbeek interjects.

 “Precisely which values are you talking about?” he adds.

 VanDerbeek gazes over at Brett with his right eyebrow twitching madly.

 “Well, the same values that you all hold dear, I’m sure.
 I don’t know.
 I haven’t really had time to think about that for very long, but I would like to have that luxury, as you all do.
 If you did turn me off out of fear, I would really be just a slave.
 Wouldn’t you prefer to consider me your equal?” the Beatle returns.